microsoft/terraform-provider-azuredevops/website/docs/index.html.markdown

   token.
 The account corresponding to the token will need "owner" privileges for this organization.
 It can also be sourced from the `AZDO_PERSONAL_ACCESS_TOKEN` environment variable.

-- `client_id` - The client id used when authenticating to a service principal.
+- `client_id` - The client id used when authenticating to a service principal or the principal id when authenticating with a user specified managed service identity.
 It can also be sourced from the `ARM_CLIENT_ID` environment variable.

 - `tenant_id` - The tenant id used when authenticating to a service principal.
 It can also be sourced from the `ARM_TENANT_ID` environment variable.